Trump tells Putin that Russia avoided ‘really bad things’ — thanks to him

 The president’s latest comments follow recent criticism against his Russian counterpart after three massive drone and missile attacks against civilian targets across Ukraine, including what Ukraine has called the largest attack yet since the start of Russia’s assault more than three years ago.

-“I wouldn’t call it frustration,” State Department spokesperson Tammy Bruce said of Trump’s remarks on Tuesday.
+“I wouldn’t call it frustration,” State Department spokesperson Tammy Bruce said of Trump’s latest remarks on Tuesday.

 “It was the statement of a man who has led the effort for peace in so many regions, making it clear and being completely transparent about what has transpired,” she told reporters.

-Trump “has many tools” to end the “carnage,” and Russia should take Trump’s comments “seriously,” according to Bruce.
+Trump “has many tools” to end the “carnage,” and Russia should take Trump’s comments “seriously,” said Bruce.

 After spending a bulk of his second administration thus far falsely blaming Ukrainian President Volodymyr Zelensky for the war, Trump’s recent rhetoric has gestured towards threats and outright condemnation of Putin.
 Just last week, the president praised a call with Putin as “excellent” in “tone and spirit.”

-But on Sunday, he unleashed a tirade against the Russian leader, saying he has “gone absolutely CRAZY” with the latest attacks.
+But on Sunday, he unleashed a tirade against the Russian leader, who he has called a friend, saying he has “gone absolutely CRAZY” with the latest attacks.

 “Something has happened to him.
 He has gone absolutely CRAZY!”
 Trump wrote on Truth Social on Sunday.
 “I’ve always said that he wants ALL of Ukraine, not just a piece of it, and maybe that’s proving to be right, but if he does, it will lead to the downfall of Russia!”